Rookie2556/Notes/README.md

 # Intro and table of contents!
 ## Who is Tomothy?

+I am ``Thomas Moore``, I like motorbikes, coding/general computer stuff and 3d printing..
+Whenever I am currently in a phase of liking something, it is my whole personality, and this is supposed to be my bio sooo...

-I am Thomas Moore, I like motorbikes, coding/general computer stuff and 3d printing.. been obsessing over my printer for the Half month, It's pretty fun but generally has a lower than I'd like it success rate however these days my baby is doing better :smiling_face_with_three_hearts:
+*I've been obsessing over my printer for the last half a month, it's pretty fun but generally has a lower than I'd like it success rate however these days my baby is doing better* 🥰

-First day - I spent a good few hours assembling it, and admitedly I'm not great at assembly :) - The Model is an Aquila C2 which is meant to be an ender 3 clone with a slight upgrade.
-An entry level 3d printer costing around £180 on amazon.
+``First day owning a 3d printer`` - *I spent a good few hours assembling it, and admitedly I'm not great at assembly :) - The Model is an Aquila C2 which is meant to be an ender 3 clone with a slight upgrade.
+An entry level 3d printer costing around £180 on amazon.*

 *Me assembling it, didn't realise it came with an alan key so ended up spending a good while messing around with a modular alan key.*